Findependum/findependum.github.io/README.md

-## Reporting for investers
+## Independent reporting for crypto investers

- - :confused: do you buy crypto investment signals?<br>
+ - do you buy crypto investment signals via Telegram?<
- - :confused: are you unsure about the real quality of these signals?<br>
+ - are you unsure about the real quality of these signals?

+ ### Findependent bot

 ## Reporting for channel owners